Sue & Tim Metcalf

 235 Cayuga Rd · Lake Orion, MI 48362 · (248)690-7192

-Now, as we write this, we’re looking forward to spending the Christmas holiday with Sarah and Chris.
+Thanksgiving was, and Christmas will be quiet for us.
+It is rare for us to celebrate these holidays alone, as we will this year.
+Overall, it will not bother us to see this year leave and we have high hopes for 2021.
 We wish you and yours a joyous holiday season and hope that you will join us if you are in our area.